tts/hkidistricts/streets.md

 ox.__version__
 ```

-I’m not sure if Python can read R dataframes directly.
-Here with a CSV
+I’m not sure if Python can read R dataframes directly, probably not
-sidestep.
+without some extra library.
+Here with a CSV sidestep.

 ``` r
 library(dplyr)